JDBgit9/Responsive-Portfolio/README.md

 added a float to wrapper on CSS
 I had my margins and floats fixed but they went back to not working and I still have much to do I have been scouring the internet and I am not getting the information I am looking for.
+Changed the margins back to make the box size more accesible to smaller devices

 ### conclusion